docker-archive/mta_java_workshop/README.md

 ## <a name="task3.3"></a>Task 3.3: Run the Application in UPC

-Adding all these new elements adds complexity to deployment and maintenance when compared to a monolithic application comprised of only a application server and a database.
-But we’ll use Docker to easily deploy, manage and maintain all these additional services.
+Adding microservices adds complexity to deployment and maintenance when compared to a monolithic application comprised of only a application server and a database.
+But we’ll use Docker to easily deploy, manage and maintain these additional services.
 One component that's not in DTR is Redis, a Dockerfile is not needed because we'll use official Redis image without any additional configuration.

 To run the application, create a new stack using this compose file: